Egorsky/azurml_pipelines_in_action/README.md

 # Features & Artifacts

-Througut the pipeline feaures get lgged via the MLFlow.
+Througut the pipeline feaures get lщgged via the MLFlow.
 We also record plots and models which allow to keep version control of the model and track its performance.